AreaLayer/.github/profile/README.md

 *DCA Lightning: Buy Bitcoin direct in your Node Lightning with gateaway payments

-*FireBolt: Wallet Bitcoin and Lightning-only for Android
+*FireBolt: Wallet Bitcoin, Lightning Network and Nostr

 *[Pill Satoshi: Social media for Bitcoiners on the Nostr (iOs, Android and Web)](https://github.com/AreaLayer/PillSatoshi)